Exact simulation of coupled Wright-Fisher diffusions: Introduction

 Downsides of the exact rejection algorithms presented above include that they impose somewhat strong assumptions on the drift and require the use of the Lamperti transformation, see \cite{Kloeden1992}, to obtain unit volatility coefficients, which hinders generalizability to the multivariate case.
-To overcome these issues, alternative techniques have been proposed, such as the one in \cite{Blanchet2017} that presented an exact algorithm for simulation of multivariate diffusions based on tolerance enforced simulation and rough paths analysis.
-Their algorithm overcomes the more restrictive assumptions required in \cite{Beskos2005} and \cite{Beskos2006} but has, however, infinite expected running time.
+To overcome these issues, alternative techniques have been proposed, such as the one in \cite{Blanchet2017} that introduces an exact algorithm for simulation of multivariate diffusions based on tolerance enforced simulation and rough paths analysis.
+This algorithm overcomes the more restrictive assumptions required in \cite{Beskos2005} and \cite{Beskos2006} but has, admittedly, infinite expected running time.

-Another restrictive feature of exact rejection algorithms is that they rely heavily on the availability of suitable candidates (in all cases mentioned above, Brownian motion or slight modifications therein).
+Another restrictive feature of exact rejection algorithms is that they rely heavily on the availability of suitable candidates (in all cases mentioned above, Brownian motion or slight modifications thereof).
 For diffusions with finite boundaries, for example, Brownian candidates can either differ too much from the target, thus providing low acceptance probabilities, or be unsuitable to construct the acceptance-rejection probability itself.
-Rejection algorithms that use candidates other than Brownian motion include that presented in \cite{Jenkins2013}, which uses Bessel proposals to simulate a certain class of diffusions with a finite entrance boundary.
+Rejection algorithms with candidates other than Brownian motion include \cite{Jenkins2013} that uses Bessel proposals to simulate a certain class of diffusions with a finite entrance boundary.

 In this context, the recent work in \cite{Jenkins2017} extends the class of diffusions for which exact rejection simulation is possible.
 The authors propose a simulation technique to recover samples from neutral Wright-Fisher diffusions that, in turn, are used as candidates in an exact rejection algorithm for simulating a wider target family of one-dimensional Wright-Fisher diffusions.
-This class of diffusions, as well as its multivariate counterparts, are extensively used in population genetics.
+This class of diffusions, as well as its multivariate counterparts, are extensively used in population genetics, where proliferation of exact simulation algorithms can foster the use of suitable inferential techniques such as approximate Bayesian computation, see \cite{Tavare1997}, \cite{Beaumont2002}, \cite{Fearnhead2012}.